 I purchased a Barnes & Noble Nook on Tuesday evening and so far my user experience of the device and the website has been thoroughly underwhelming to say the least.
 Where do I start?
 Okay, let’s begin with the device itself.
-It feels cheap and plastic and even though the screen is a smidgeon larger… Click here to read the remainder of “Nook : Underwhelmed.”
+It feels cheap and plastic and even though the screen is a smidgeon larger… Hankering to read the remainder of “Nook : Underwhelmed?”
+Click this!

 Occasionally you get halfway through a book and start thinking to yourself “when is the author going to tell me how to use this technology to create something cool?”
 With PHP Game Programming, by Matt Rutledge, I had that feeling right up until the last page.
-I wouldn’t consider myself an expert PHP programmer—not by… Need to read the remainder of “PHP Game Programming?”
-Click here!
+I wouldn’t consider myself an expert PHP programmer—not by… Yearning to get the remainder of “PHP Game Programming?”
+Click this!

 I have to state this upfront, I enjoyed reading this next book, but constantly kept wondering when the author, Mike McShaffry, would talk about the “Game Coding Complete” aspects that I was expecting based on the title.
-I picked the book up looking for Steve McConnell’s Code Complete (Microsoft Press) worked from a game developer’s… Click to continue reading the rest of “Game Coding Complete.”
+I picked the book up looking for Steve McConnell’s Code Complete (Microsoft Press) worked from a game developer’s… Click to read the remainder of “Game Coding Complete.”

 Beginning OpenGL Game Programming, by Dave Astle and Kevin Hawkins, offers a simpler introduction to programming with the OpenGL application programming interface (API) than many other introductory OpenGL books out there, including their earlier work, OpenGL Game Programming.
-The book is an introductory text that will find a home with programmers who have worked exclusively… Continue reading the rest of “Beginning OpenGL Game Programming.”
+The book is an introductory text that will find a home with programmers who have worked exclusively… Hankering to get the rest of “Beginning OpenGL Game Programming?”
+Click the link!

 Core Techniques and Algorithms in Game Programming is one of those rare programming books that you really can judge by the cover.
 The author, Daniel Sanchez-Crespo—a regular contributor to Byte (Spain), Gamasutra and Game Developer—did an excellent and thorough job in the 800 pages that he had to work with.
-Throughout the book, even though… Need to read the remainder of “Core Techniques And Algorithms In Game Programming?”
-Click on this link!
+Throughout the book, even though… Looking to get the remainder of “Core Techniques And Algorithms In Game Programming?”
+Click the link!

 It looks like Course Technology, now that it owns the Premier Press brand, have given its editors a double brief of “know thy audience” and “maintain subject focus.”
-I am just reading through the latest Premier Press lineup, and compared to the older books with green & black covers, the new titles really are offering… Click this link to continue reading the rest of “Beginning DirectX 9.”
+I am just reading through the latest Premier Press lineup, and compared to the older books with green & black covers, the new titles really are offering… Click this link to continue reading the rest of this post

 Chris Crawford is one of the earliest pioneers of games and game design, and any book with his name on it is required reading for anybody professing to be interested in the subject of game design.
-Chris Crawford on Game Design, published by New Riders, gathers all of Crawford’s experiences through the decades in a… Thirsting to get the rest of “Chris Crawford on Game Design?”
-Click the link!
+Chris Crawford on Game Design, published by New Riders, gathers all of Crawford’s experiences through the decades in a… Need to read the rest of “Chris Crawford on Game Design?”
+Click this link!